o19s/training_coms/README.md

-## Certificates, Surveys and Emails oh my
+## Training Communications

 All OSC trainings involve personalized communication, whether that's the welcome email or course certificate.
 This repo is a collection of R scripts to help automate some of that.
+It resolves around a `roster.csv` file that has names and emails of attendees.

-This repo is a work in progress.
+This repo is a workflow in progress.

+1. Get class roster from EventBee/G-Drive
+2. Send welcome email with `emails.R`
+3. Use Badgr to issue certificates by CSV
+4. Generate certificates with `certificates.R`
+5. Send follow-up email and attach certificate with `emails.R`

 ### Emails

-Handled in the `emails.R` script.
+Send a personalized template ("Welcome" or "Follow-up") to all atendees.
+These can include personalized text and attachments.
+You can also create emails as drafts in your Gmail account instead, if you want to check that everything looks good before you press go/send.

 Requires:

-* Hand formating the email body using HTML (links) in the script
+* Hand formating the email body using HTML
 * Class roster with email address
-* Ability to authenticate your OSC Gmail account via browser
+* Ability to authenticate your OSC Gmail account via browser (so no remote machines)

 ### Certificates

-Generate a batch of certificates as PDF files outputted to `certs_new/`
+Generate a batch of certificates as PDF files outputted to `certs_new/`.
+This personalizes a certificate `template.pptx` with the R library `officr` before calling LibreOffice's `soffice` command line tool to convert `PPTX` to `PDF`.

 Requires:

-* Certificate template in PowerPoint: template.ppt
+* Certificate template in PowerPoint: `template.ppt`
 * Hand editting the template to show the proper class and completion date
+* Manually perform a bulk upload on Badgr for certificates, then retrieve assertion urls for each learner in `roster.csv`
 * Class roster with a united Name (First & Last), BadgeID URL, field: croster.csv

 Getting R to properly edit the PowerPoint is finicky, so change things carefully.